ystia/yorc-a4c-plugin/documentation/location.rst

 For details on other optional Compute Instance properties, see `Compute Instance creation <https://cloud.google.com/sdk/gcloud/reference/compute/instances/create>`_.

-Click on the PersistentDisk, the following details should appear, with here several properties set as explained below:
+Click on the ``PersistentDisk``, the following details should appear, with here several properties set as explained below:

 .. image:: _static/img/google-disk-on-demand.png
    :alt: PersistentDisk configuration